epistemik-co/staple-api/docs/README.md

 ### Ontology parameter

-The `ontology` parameter points to the source RDF ontology and it can be specified in two ways:
+The `ontology` parameter points to the source RDF ontology and it can be passed in three ways:

 1. via the local path to the ontology file,
+2. via the URL to the remote ontology file,
-2. or via a string with the ontology.
+3. or via a string with the ontology.

 <!-- tabs:start -->